cupofteame/WeatherSearch/README.md

 # Weather App

-This is a Flask-based weather application that allows users to check the current weather conditions for a specified location.
+This is a Flask-based weather application that allows users to check the current weather conditions and a 5-day forecast for a specified location.

 ## Features

 - Search for weather information by location name
-- Displays temperature in both Celsius and Fahrenheit
+- Displays current temperature in both Celsius and Fahrenheit
 - Shows current weather condition with an icon
 - Provides humidity and wind speed information
-- Uses geocoding to find locations and supports fuzzy matching
+- Uses geocoding to find locations
+- Displays a 5-day weather forecast

 ## Prerequisites